Miner-exe/lime/README.md

 # KOR Compiler

-A mini compiler/interpreter project built using Python for Compiler Design coursework.
+A mini compiler/interpreter project built using Python for Compiler Design coursework.fL

 The compiler supports: